Ji-Hwan Bae Preview, Player Props: Pirates vs. Royals

 Ji-Hwan Bae At The Plate

-- He has homered in two of 80 games played this season, and in 0.7% of his plate appearances.
+- In 81 games played this year, he has gone deep in only two of them.

-- Bae has had at least one RBI in 18.8% of his games this year (15 of 80), with two or more RBI six times (7.5%).
-He has also accounted for three or more of his team's runs in one contest.
+- Bae has picked up an RBI in 19.8% of his games this year, with more than one RBI in 7.4% of his games.
+He has also plated three or more runs in one contest.

-- In 38.8% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (11.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.